Skip to main content

 • Etching and pickling agents in the steel industry

-• Ore leaching in mining
+• Ore extraction in mining

-• Raw material for sulfate fertilizers
+• Starting material for sulfate fertilizer

 • Basic chemical for various chemical products